Meet Our Team

 Michael is the Executive Chair of Schools That Can which he has developed since 2005 into what is now the largest network in the country of high-performing and high-potential urban schools serving low-income students nationwide.
 He has been deeply involved in urban education since 2001 and served until recently as Board Chairman of the Trey Whitfield School in East New York, Brooklyn for over ten years.
 He currently serves as a Trustee of the Board of Regents at the Da Vinci Schools in L.A., is the Co-Chairman of the Board of Advisors of the NYU Center for Global Affairs, and is Chairman of M2C Group.
 Read more…

-Kate Del Priore is the STC NYC Executive Director, formerly the Director of 21st Century Initiatives & Partnerships.
+Kate Del Priore has worked with Schools That Can since 2013.
+She began as a volunteer, and then led efforts to shape STC’s Partnerships and 21st Century Initiatives before focusing in on the STC community in New York City.
 A Teach For America alumna (Philadelphia Corps 2006), she has experience in both the education and private sectors.
 Kate started her career as a middle school math teacher in Philadelphia public schools, followed by a 4-year role as a middle and high school math teacher and instructional coach with Mastery Charter Schools.
 Kate earned her B.S. in Political Science and Communications at Northwestern University and M.S.Ed. in Urban Education at the University of Pennsylvania.
 Read more…

 After serving as a volunteer co-chair for three years, Jennifer L. Husbands, Ph.D. joined the staff of Schools That Can as the founding Executive Director of STC Chicago in August 2014.
 In this role, she will build and strengthen the Chicago network and also lead specific cross-city initiatives for STC.
 Most recently, Jennifer was the inaugural Director of the AUSL Institute, where she built a consulting practice within the Academy for Urban School Leadership that delivered advisory services to schools, districts, CMOs, and other organizations interested in AUSL’s approach to turning around chronically low-performing district schools.
 Read more…